TN 91 (05-24)

 • Home workers.

-NOTE: If an individual is considered a statutory employee, the employer will check a block “statutory employee” on the Form W-2 to indicate his or her status.
-The statutory employee can deduct his or her trade or business expenses from the payments shown on Form W-2.
+NOTE: If an individual is considered a statutory employee, the employer will check a block “statutory employee” on the Form W-2 to indicate their status.
+The statutory employee can deduct their trade or business expenses from the payments shown on Form W-2.
 Statutory employees report wages and expenses on Schedule C or C-EZ.
 They do not file Schedule SE.

 B. Policy